Body Positivity for Kids: Tips for Parents

 Get your child to practice simple meditation techniques regularly, such as clearing their minds and focusing on being present.

-As previously mentioned, positive affirmations can be incorporated into meditation sessions — which will enhance your child’s experience and help to strengthen their body-positive mentality further.
+Positive affirmations can be incorporated into meditation sessions—which will enhance your child’s experience and help to strengthen their body-positive mentality further.

 Encourage Sports & Other Activities